VladislavBA09/DjangoWebApp/README.md

 *
 Installation and Launch:

-1. Clone the repository: bashCopy code  git clone https://github.com/VladislavBA09/DjangoWebApp.git
+1. Clone the repository: git clone https://github.com/VladislavBA09/DjangoWebApp.git
 2. Navigate to the project directory: bashCopy code  cd DjangoWebApp
-3. Install the dependencies: bashCopy code  pip install -r requirements.txt
+3. Install the dependencies: pip install -r requirements.txt
-4. Run the database migrations: bashCopy code  python manage.py migrate
+4. Run the database migrations: python manage.py migrate
-5. Start the development server: bashCopy code  python manage.py runserver
+5. Start the development server: python manage.py runserver
 6. Open your browser and go to http://127.0.0.1:8000/registration/ to access the application.

 If you have any questions or suggestions, feel free to reach out to us at [brunko.vladislav@gmail.com].